top of page

-The long awaited season 4 of Amazon's The Boys came back with a vengeance, and while there was a lot of room to build on previous seasons, this season ended up being half dragged out filler and half weirdly structured character arcs conjured out of thin air.
+The long awaited season 4 of Amazon's The Boys came back to our screens, and while many were curious how it would build on previous seasons, this season ended up being half dragged out filler and half weirdly structured character arcs conjured out of thin air.

 This video above covers most of the major issues, but in this article, I'll be diving a little bit deeper.